calyxir/calyx/docs/frontends/queues.md

 The PIFO frontend seeks to orchestrate two queues, which in the simple case will just be two FIFOs.
 However, it is easy to generalize those two queues: instead of being FIFOs, they can be PIFOs or even PIFO trees.

+We see a more complex example of a PIFO tree in [`complex_tree.py`] [complex_tree.py].
+This tree does round robin between three children, two of which are strict queues and the other is a round robin queue.
+This tree has a height of 3.
+The overall structure is `rr(strict(A, B, C), rr(D, E, F), strict(G, H))`.

 ## Minimum Binary Heap

 A minimum binary heap is another tree-shaped data structure where each node has at most two children.